BrunoKoppel/36PyP/Readme.md

 - a04: Divisors
 - a05: List Overlap
 - a06: String Lists
 - a07: List Comprehensions
 - a08: Rock Paper Scissors
 - a09: Guessing Game One
 - a10: List Overlap Comprehensions
 - a11: Check Primality Functions
 - a12: List Ends
 - a13: Fibonacci
 - a14: List Remove Duplicates
 - a15: Reverse Word Order
 - a16: Password Generator
 - a17: Decode A Web Page
 - a18: Cows And Bulls
 - a19: Decode A Web Page Two
 - a20: Element Search
 - a21: Write To A File
 - a22: Read From File
 - a23: File Overlap
 - a24: Draw A Game Board
 - a25: Guessing Game Two
 - a26: Check Tic Tac Toe
 - a27: Tic Tac Toe Draw
 - a28: Max Of Three
 - a29: Tic Tac Toe Game
 - a30: Pick Word
 - a31: Guess Letters
 - a32: Hangman
 - a33: Birthday Dictionaries
 - a34: Birthday Json
 - a35: Birthday Months
 - a36: Birthday Plots
-- b01: Selection Sort
-- b02: Bubble Sort
-- b03: Recursive Bubble Sort
-- b04: Insertion Sort
-- b05: Recursive Insertion Sort
-- b06: Merge Sort
-- b07: Iterative Merge Sort
-- b08: Quick Sort
-- b09: Iterative Quick Sort
-- b10: Heap Sort
-- b11: Counting Sort
-- b12: Radix Sort
-- b13: Bucket Sort
-- b14: ShellSort
-- b15: TimSort
-- b16: Comb Sort
-- b17: Pigeonhole Sort
-- b18: Cycle Sort
-- b19: Cocktail Sort
-- b20: Strand Sort
-- b21: Bitonic Sort
-- b22: Pancake sorting
-- b23: Binary Insertion Sort
-- b24: BogoSort or Permutation Sort
-- b25: Gnome Sort
-- b27: Sleep Sort – The King of Laziness / Sorting while Sleeping
-- b28: Structure Sorting (By Multiple Rules) in C++
-- b29: Stooge Sort
-- b30: Tag Sort (To get both sorted and original)
-- b31: Tree Sort
-- b32: Cartesian Tree Sorting
-- b33: Odd-Even Sort / Brick Sort
-- b34: QuickSort on Singly Linked List
-- b35: QuickSort on Doubly Linked List
-- b36: 3-Way QuickSort (Dutch National Flag)
-- b37: Merge Sort for Linked Lists
-- b38: Merge Sort for Doubly Linked List
-- b39: 3-way Merge Sort